 We live in a day and age where nearly everything requires steady, reliable Internet connectivity.
-This movement, commonly known as the Internet of Things (IoT), has far reaching implications into all of our lives.
+This movement, commonly known as the Internet of Things (IoT), has far-reaching implications into all of our lives.
 At ever-increasing rates, everyday businesses are evolving their product lines to incorporate the many benefits of Internet connectivity.
 Through this process, there are unavoidable pain points that need to be addressed and solved.

-A fully-managed wireless platform is the solution to these pain points, enabling businesses to focus on what they do best while leaving the connectivity piece to the professionals.
+A fully-managed wireless platform is a solution to these pain points, enabling businesses to focus on what they do best while leaving the connectivity piece to the professionals.

 What is a Managed Wireless Service?

-As businesses and individuals look to add Internet connectivity to any number of devices, the challenges involved quickly become apparent.
+As businesses and individuals looking to add Internet connectivity to any number of devices, the challenges involved quickly become apparent.
 It’s not as simple as dropping a cable in and leaving it alone.